amatAf/amatAf.github.io/_posts/2025-11-30-a-list-of-things.md

 - [ALIEN STAGE](https://www.youtube.com/watch?v=vYikmsPVq_c&list=PLpt7uDVri02Tc4nYYOwVrhY1R3c1DJgGE) (the entire playlist)
 - “How you do anything is how you do everything.”
 - Porter Robinson & Madeon - Shelter ([Official Video](https://youtu.be/fzQ6gRAEoy0?si=-ZDMLn9qd3uP4CEw)) (Short Film with A-1 Pictures & Crunchyroll)
+- [Ephemerality](https://en.wikipedia.org/wiki/Ephemerality): Ephemerality (from Ancient Greek ἐφήμερος (ephēmeros) 'lasting only a day') is the concept of things being transitory, existing only briefly.
+Academically, the term ephemeral constitutionally describes a diverse assortment of things and experiences, from digital media to types of ponds and streams.
+"There is no single definition of ephemerality".
+With respect to unique performances, for example, it has been noted that "[e]phemerality is a quality caused by the ebb and flow of the crowd's concentration on the performance and a reflection of the nostalgic character of specific performances".
+Because different people may value the passage of time differently, ephemerality may be a relative, perceptual concept: "In brief, what is short-lived may not be the object itself, but the attention we afford it".
 - Randy Pausch Last Lecture: [Achieving Your Childhood Dreams](https://youtu.be/ji5_MqicxSo?si=sTzZiP_ydBl3XGQ8)

 <br>